andrew-paul-thompson/project-euler/README.md

-Solutions for the problem at [Project Euler](https://projecteuler.net/).
+Solutions for the problems at [Project Euler](https://projecteuler.net/).